UW-Madison Zoom - Frequently Asked Questions

 - Option 2: Remove "uwmadison." from the join link url.

 - Option 3: Disable/deactivate this setting before the event is started.
 This is not recommended because users may now join the event without first requiring to be signed into their Zoom account.
-Any account reporting/tracking will not include the account address since users will not be required to login with an account.
+Any account reporting/tracking will not include the account address.
+Users will not be required to login with an account.

 - Can in-meeting chats be saved?